AlirezaRahi/CAMUS-HeartNet-A-Deep-Meta-Ensemble-Architecture-for-Accurate-Cardiac-Tissue-Segmentation/README.md

 If you use the code implementation in your work, please also cite:

 **Rahi, A. (2025).
-CAMUS-HeartNet: A Deep Meta-Ensemble Architecture for Accurate Cardiac Tissue Segmentation [Computer software].
+CAMUS-HeartNet: A Deep Meta-Ensemble Architecture for Accurate Cardiac Tissue Segmentation [[Source code].
 GitHub repository.
 Retrieved from https://github.com/AlirezaRahi/CAMUS-HeartNet-A-Deep-Meta-Ensemble-Architecture-for-Accurate-Cardiac-Tissue-Segmentation**

 ## 📄 License